SMacOne/pageCrawler/README.md

 This is a beta version.
-It will not work withouth a proper Proxy confiuration
+It will not work withouth a proper Proxy configuration